What is Water Compliance Testing for Shipping?

 SEEMP III

 From 1 January 2023, ships of 5,000 GT and above must have a verified Ship Energy Efficiency Management Plan (SEEMP Part III) on board to document how their vessel plans to achieve its CII-targets.
+This is regulated in MEPC.282(70)

 UK-MRV